|

 was a treat too.
 You had the greatest sense of humor, sick and twisted.

-Something I could always relate to.
 You touched my life in the way only another real alcoholic can.
-I will never forget you.
-By the way, save me a seat up there.
-Alex Potter |
+I will

 |